chamalkalakshan/App-Locker/README.md

 - no gesture automation
 - no screenshot capture

-Recommended options:

-- install from a trusted release channel
-- build from source
-- review the source code before installing
-- keep Google Play Protect enabled where possible

-This project does not recommend bypassing Play Protect.

 ## Important Limitations

 A normal third-party Android app cannot provide system-level locking on every Android device.